How to Thread a Cross Stitch Needle: A Foolproof Method for Beginners

 Remember, your needle is precious.
 Keep it safe in a needle case when not in use to avoid those pesky moments of it disappearing into the abyss of your couch.
 Trust me, those needle cases are lifesavers.

-You Might Be Interested In 5 Best Sewing Machine Feet for Juki
+You Might Be Interested In 3 Best Sewing Machines for Zigzag Stitch

 Ever heard of needle minders?